 The Company has no operating revenues and therefore must utilize its funds obtained from equity financing and other financing transactions to maintain its capacity to meet ongoing exploration and operating activities.
-The Company may be required to raise additional capital to meet its ongoing operating expenses and continue to meet its obligations on its current projects for the twelve-month period ending December 31, 2020.
+The Company may be required to raise additional capital to meet its ongoing operating expenses and continue to meet its obligations on its current projects for the twelve-month period ending March 31, 2021.
 Management may increase or decrease budgeted expenditures depending on exploration results and ongoing volatility in the economic environment.

-As of December 31, 2019, and to the date of this MD&A, the cash resources of Revival are held with the Royal Bank of Canada.
+As of March 31, 2020, and to the date of this MD&A, the cash resources of Revival are held with the Royal Bank of Canada.

 The Company's use of cash at present occurs, and in the future will occur, principally in two areas, namely, funding of its general and administrative and exploration expenditures and funding of its investment activities.
 Those investing activities include the cash components of the cost of acquiring its tenements.
 For fiscal 2020, the Company's expected operating expenses are estimated to average \$100,000 per month for recurring operating costs.
-The Company has an exploration commitment of US\$2,000,000 on its Beartrack property interest over the next 12-month period and has estimated mineral lease and option payments of \$540,000 over the same period.
+The Company has estimated mineral lease payments of \$350,000 over the next twelve-month period.
 Management may reassess its planned expenditures based on the Company's working capital resources, the scope of work required to advance exploration on its projects and the overall condition of the financial markets.